-The Math Lab is staffed with friendly, knowledgeable tutors who can help with questions from basic arithmetic through calculus and differential equations.
-Students with all ability levels are welcomed.
-This is a free service; no appointment is necessary.
+The Math Lab has friendly, knowledgeable tutors who can help with questions from basic arithmetic up through calculus and differential equations.
+Students of all ability levels are welcome.
+The Math Lab is a free service; no appointment is necessary.
 Math tutors are available during lab hours to answer questions and give help on a one-on-one basis to currently enrolled students.
-The Math Lab provides a variety of resources including practice tests, formula handouts, videos, and other useful information.
+The Math Lab provides a variety of resources, including practice tests, formula handouts, videos, and other useful information.
+For more information go to http://richmondcc.edu/math-lab